-What is procedure for obtaining Building Permit?
+What is the procedure for obtaining a Building Permit?

-In order to provide better service with fewer conflicts, please contact the building inspector 706-482-2711 as soon as possible to discuss your project and any plans that might be required.
+Please contact the building inspector 706-482-2711 as soon as possible to discuss your project and any plans that might be required.
 City Hall is open from 8 a.m. to 5 p.m.
 Monday through Friday.

 Permits are required before any grading, construction, installation of mobile homes, alterations or additions to buildings or demolition is started.
-Development plans are required for all construction/development, except single family residences.
+Development plans are required for all construction/development, except single-family residences.

 State Licensed General Contractor is required for all Commercial Permits.

 Below is some of the information needed to permit your project.

 - Property with a driveway accessed from a state road must be permitted from the GA Department of Transportation.
 This permit must be issued before a building permit can be obtained from the City.
 Residential permit requests should be referred to Dale Westmoreland at 706-348-4848.
 Commercial/other permit requests should be referred to the District Access Management supervisor at 770-532-5563.